 Scriptella is an open source ETL tool written in Java.

-Cascading is an open source Java library used for data processing.
+Cascading is a Java API for data processing.

 Cascading supports reading and writing from a wide range of external sources.
 While you can build your own schemes and taps, you are also provided with pre-built taps and schemes.